Missing Las Vegas man died alone because hospital gave him fake name instead of 'John Doe,' sister says

 “They didn’t even leave him with a player’s card with his name on it – nothing,” Brubeck said.

-With a body temperature of 106 degrees, EMTs brought Allen to MountainView, one of the many hospitals Brubeck called over and over.
+With a body temperature of 106 degrees, EMTs brought Allen to MountainView, one of the many hospitals Brubeck called repeatedly.

-“Ultimately, they were saying we don’t have any Clifford Allens and we don’t have any John Does,” 8 News Now Investigator David Charns said to Brubeck.

-“No John Does, no Clifford Allens,” she said. “’No,’ I can’t speak with administration.
+“No John Does, no Clifford Allens,” she said, recounting her many calls. “’No,’ I can’t speak with administration.
 Everything was a ‘no.’”

 Brubeck was asking the hospital for those two names.
 She later learned the hospital gave her brother a real name: Nolan Doe.
-It is MountainView’s policy to name the unidentified for records purposes, a hospital spokesperson told the 8 News Now Investigators.
+It is MountainView’s policy to name the unidentified for records purposes, a hospital spokesperson told KLAS.

 Allen would die alone in a hospital bed even though his sister did everything in her power to find him.
 In the end, it was the coroner who positively identified Allen from a picture a family member brought to the office nearly two weeks after he left home.